isyuck/tidal-party/README.md

 ### Config

-Next, you need to configure tidal-party to your channel.
+Next, you need to configure tidal-party to use your channel and bot account.
 Replace `username` and `password` in `config.js` to the username and password/OAUTH of your bot account.
-Then change `channels` to the channel name of the *different* account hosting the stream.
+Then change `channels` to the channel name of the _different_ account hosting the stream.
 You can also change `maxActivePatterns` if you want to have more/less patterns active at once.

 ---

 ### Running tidal-party

-*Tidal related tutorials can be found on the Tidal wiki.*
+_Tidal related tutorials can be found on the [Tidal wiki](https://tidalcycles.org/Userbase)._

 Finally, you can start streaming!
 To get everything started: